top of page

 Case Study:

 In this example, let's assume a couple both have $1.4m in their superannuation accounts each.
 Their funds have been built up via pre-tax contributions (including employer and salary sacrifice contributions) and investment returns only.
 This means their whole account balance is made up of a taxable component.
-In this scenario, let's assume they both live off the investment returns to fund their retirement expenses, so the account balance in each account stays healthy at $1.4m throughout retirement.
-Without any intervention, when they pass away and their adult children who are non-tax dependents inherit the super accounts, their beneficiaries would lose $238,000 in tax per account.
+Without any intervention, if they passed away and their adult children who are non-tax dependents inherit the super accounts, their beneficiaries would lose $238,000 in tax per account.
 That's nearly half a million dollars combined leaving the family!

-However, with a carefully planned strategy of withdrawals and tax free contributions across 15 years, it is possible to reduce this tax down to $41,149 per account.
+However, with a carefully planned strategy of withdrawals and tax free contributions across 15 years, it is possible to reduce this tax down to just $41,149 per account!
 The numbers are show below:

 • This strategy can only be enacted from age 60 if you are fully retired, otherwise it is age 65.
 Therefore from age 65, it may only be possible to do 3 or 4 'stages' rather than up to 6.